2022 Danish European Union opt-out referendum

 A referendum on the abolition of the defence opt-out, one of the country's opt-outs from the European Union, was held in Denmark on 1 June 2022.
 (Note: The vote did not take place on the Faroe Islands or Greenland, which are not part of the European Union.
 See Faroe Islands and the European Union, Greenland and the European Union, and withdrawal of Greenland from the European Communities for details.)
 The referendum was announced on 6 March 2022 following a broad multi-party defence agreement reached during the 2022 Russian invasion of Ukraine.
-The referendum was approved with the "Yes" side securing approximately two-thirds of the vote.
+The referendum question was answered positively with the "Yes" side securing just over two-thirds of the vote.

 Background

 After the rejection of the Maastricht Treaty in the 1992 referendum, the Edinburgh Agreement was reached, granting Denmark four opt-outs from European Union (EU) policies, including one on defence matters.
 This compromise allowed Denmark to ratify the Maastricht Treaty in 1993.
 The defence opt-out meant that Denmark did not participate in the Common Security and Defence Policy or EU military operations.
 In addition, the opt-out excluded Denmark from decision-making processes in the EU related to military operations.

 The Russian invasion of Ukraine in February 2022 sent shockwaves across Europe, prompting countries to reassess their security and defense strategies.
 In response, the Danish government, under Prime Minister Mette Frederiksen, reconsidered Denmark’s longstanding opt-out from EU defense cooperation.
 The government and EU officials viewed Denmark's potential alignment with EU defense policies as essential for strengthening Europe’s security framework.
 Less than two weeks after Russia's invasion, Frederiksen called for a referendum to abolish the defense opt-out, marking what was seen as a decisive shift in Denmark's defense policy.

 This was the third referendum held on Denmark's EU opt-outs.
 In 2000, the Danish electorate rejected the adoption of the euro as national currency, and in 2015, a proposal to modify the justice opt-out was also rejected.

 For a referendum to be rejected, a majority of participating voters must vote against it, and those voting against must constitute at least 30% of the total electorate.
 However, the parties supporting the defence agreement agreed that the result would be respected regardless of voter turnout.